-Group and individual therapy work in harmony to unravel the tangle of thoughts, emotions, and feelings that you have been experiencing.
-For our residents, the connection with their therapist becomes one of the most powerful healing relationships many have experienced.
+Group and individual therapy work in conjunction to foster a feeling of safety, allow space for processing, and to encourage deeper connections to the self and those around you.
+For our residents, the connection with their primary therapist becomes one of the most powerful healing relationships they might have experienced in a long time.
 Many of our residents come to us wounded and hurt by past relationships.
 It is often the pain of these relationships that has fueled their anxiety, depression and perhaps even their addiction.

 The relationship with a therapist can be especially valuable to residents who may have struggled to form relationships in the past, and to those whose trauma has made it difficult to form trusting relationships.
 At Sabino Recovery we hold the connection between therapist and resident sacred.

 You can expect from your therapist:

 The foundation of the therapeutic relationship at Sabino Recovery is the nonjudgmental acceptance of YOU and the unwavering belief that you want something different for yourself.

 Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy that enables people to heal from the symptoms and emotional distress that result from disturbing life experiences.
 It is one of the most widely researched and validated methods used today in the treatment of trauma.
 EMDR is based on the premise that a disturbing experience becomes locked in the brain and stored with the same perceptions that existed at the time of the event.
 Its greatest strength lies in its ability to access a natural physiological process so that the individual can tap into his or her own inherent healing ability.
 As humans, we are all hardwired to heal.
 Resolution occurs when we are able to access the disturbing experience via bilateral stimulation.
 EMDR is also effective in treating anxiety, addictions, stress, depression, and more.